arangodb/docs/3.10/graphs-pregel.md

 Then, in each iteration, a vertex sends its current Community ID to all its neighbor vertices.
 After that each vertex adopts the Community ID it received most frequently in the last step.
-If a vertex obtains more than one most frequent IDs, it chooses the one with the lowest number.
+If a vertex obtains more than one most frequent IDs, it chooses the lowest number (as IDs are numbers).
 If no ID arrived more than once and the ID of the vertex from the previous step is less than the lowest obtained ID number, the old ID is kept.